Anxiety | Supplements for Anxiety

 In fact, low GABA activity in the brain's emotional center, amygdala. is associated with the development of panic attacks and anxiety disorder, making it one of the more effective natural remedies for both issues.
 Healthy GABA activity in the brain is important in regulating anxiety-related behavior.

-GABA is widely available and has been used since at least the 1950's as an aide to reduce stress and anxiety.
+GABA is among the calm pills/tablets widely available and has been used since at least the 1950's as an aide to reduce stress and anxiety.
 While there have been some questions about how GABA is absorbed, a number of studies have reported that GABA does cross the Blood-Brain Barrier, in small amounts.
 The use of GABA has been shown to support anxiety, depression, sleep problems, autism, panic attacks, and agitation.
 It can be directly taken in capsule or powder form.

-Essential Fatty Acid (EPA)
+Essential Fatty Acid (EFA)

 Omega 3 is the name given to a group of polyunsaturated fatty acids, of which, Docosahexaenoic acid (DHA) and Eicosapentaenoic acid (EPA) are essential for brain health.
 After eating, omega-3 fatty acids are incorporated into body tissue cell membranes and have powerful anti-inflammatory functions within the body.